UNIVERSITY OF WISCONSIN River Falls

 The goal of the CDFS is to bring together best practice protocols for dairy operation occupational safety and health programs.
-This grant will strengthen the capacity of both UW institutions by developing new curriculum designed with dairy industry involvement; extending outreach capabilities to dairy producers; and provide training to future producers and managers.
-Currently the program is being presented to dairy producers throughout the state.
+The program provides valuable resources to dairy farmers by developing new curriculum designed with dairy industry involvement; extending outreach capabilities to dairy producers; and providing training to future producers and managers.